 VIOLATIONS OF MARITAL DUTIES

-Our Civil Code clearly states what are the duties that arise from marriage and that each spouse, both husband, and wife, are required to respect.
+Conjugal duties are the responsibilities that each spouse has towards the other in the context of marriage.
+Our Civil Code clearly provides for the duties that arise from marriage and that each spouse both husband and wife is obliged to respect.

 - moral and material assistance;

 - collaboration in the interest of the family;